 But over time, Lindzen became a target of hostility from advocates of global warming extremism.
 More disturbing perhaps were sometimes subtle attacks by his colleagues, including editors of peer-reviewed journals.
 For example, as he recounted in 2008, the Bulletin of the American Meteorological Society published a paper, written with colleagues, that found a strong cooling effect from clouds.
 But the Bulletin then published a paper disputing this cooling effect without giving Lindzen and his coauthors the opportunity to respond in the same issue (the normal practice).
 And American Scientist, the journal of the scientific honor society Sigma Xi, refused to publish an article by Lindzen unless he found as a coauthor someone who differed with him on global warming!

 In his new PERC policy paper, R. David Simpson reports on his experience reviewing the cost-benefit analysis of an Obama-era regulation defining “WOTUS.”
 (In Washington lingo, that is “waters of the United States.”)
 Simpson, an economist formerly with the Environmental Protection Agency, expresses regret that he did not press harder to improve the EPA’s cost-benefit analysis of the rule, issued in 2015.
 The rule was designed to extend the federal government’s jurisdiction over U.S. waters under the Clean Water Act, bringing relatively isolated streams and wetlands under government regulation.

 Does the world face the extinction of 1 million species due to human activity?
 A UN Report says so.

-An intergovernmental group sponsored by the United Nations recently announced that the world is facing the extinction of 1 million species, all because of human activity.
+An intergovernmental group sponsored by the United Nations announced that the world is facing the extinction of 1 million species, all because of human activity.
 “Nature is declining globally at rates unprecedented in human history — and the rate of species extinctions is accelerating,” said its news release.